stvemillertime/Cerebro/README.md

 # Cerebro

 !
 Note !
-This is a duplication of a previous project https://github.com/stairwell-inc/threat-research/tree/main/cerebro-string-mutations.
+This is a (slightly enhanced) project based on previous work here https://github.com/stairwell-inc/threat-research/tree/main/cerebro-string-mutations.

 **Cerebro** is a collection of scripts and lists to help you brute force YARA friendly string mutations.